 TTCN-3 is a flexible and powerful language applicable to the specification of all types of reactive system tests over a variety of communication interfaces.
 Typical areas of application are protocol testing (including mobile and Internet protocols), service testing (including supplementary services), module testing, testing of CORBA® based platforms, API testing, etc. TTCN-3 is not restricted to conformance testing and can be used for many other kinds of testing including interoperability, robustness, regression, system and integration testing.

 NOTE 1: CORBA® is the trade name of a product supplied by Object Management Group®.
 This information is given for the convenience of users of the present document and does not constitute an endorsement by ETSI of the product named.
-Equivalent products may be used if they can be shown to lead to the same results.
+Equivalent products should be used if they can be shown to lead to the same results.

 TTCN-3 includes the following essential characteristics: